dynatrace-oss/dynatrace-metric-utils-java/README.md

 #### Dimension precedence

-Since there are multiple levels of dimensions (default, dynamic, OneAgent) and duplicate keys are not allowed, there is a specified precedence in dimension keys.
+Since there are multiple levels of dimensions (default, dynamic, Dynatrace metadata) and duplicate keys are not allowed, there is a specified precedence in dimension keys.
-Default dimensions will be overwritten by dynamic dimensions, and all dimensions will be overwritten by OneAgent dimensions if they share the same key after normalization.
+Default dimensions will be overwritten by dynamic dimensions, and all dimensions will be overwritten by Dynatrace metadata dimensions if they share the same key after normalization.
 Note that the OneAgent dimensions will only contain [dimension keys reserved by Dynatrace](https://www.dynatrace.com/support/help/how-to-use-dynatrace/metrics/metric-ingestion/metric-ingestion-protocol/#syntax).
-If the `.withOneAgentMetadata()` method is not called on the `MetricBuilderFactory`, OneAgent metadata will not be queried and added.
+If the `.withDynatraceMetadata()` method is not called on the `MetricBuilderFactory`, Dynatrace metadata will not be queried and added.

 ### Common constants